v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 However we still need to put the flag file descriptor in `rdi` and there is no clear gadget candidate for this.
 Time for some XOR math!

-I don't know about you, but I'm pretty lazy, so I'm just going to write a Python script to bruteforce the XOR gadgets we need.
+I don't know about you, but I'm pretty lazy, so I just wrote a Python script to bruteforce the needed XOR gadgets.
 (Note that since the `rdi` register is nulled out, the first XOR gadget will just put the immediate value into the register).
-I can permute over every possible combination of XOR gadgets and break when I get the value I want. `permute.py` is the script that I wrote for this task.
-Take a look - nothing fancy here.
+The script permutes over every possible combination of XOR gadgets and breaks when the value is found. `permute.py` is the script I wrote for this task.
+Take a look - nothing too fancy there.

 The flag file descriptor is always `5`, so we can just run `permute.py` once to figure out the gadgets we need.

-_If you are confused that the file descriptor is `5` and not `3` you are correct - it's weird.
+_If you are confused that the file descriptor is `5` and not `3` you are not alone - it's weird.
 This is likely due to a little bit more code on the server side that we don't get to see.
-(I think the challenge would be more interesting if the file descriptor was somewhat random.
-That way we would have to dynamically determine which gadgets to use)._
+(I think the challenge would have been more interesting if the file descriptor was somewhat random.
+That way, we'd have to dynamically determine which gadgets to use)._

 ```
 [joey@gibson]$ ./permute.py 5
 0x56 0x53
 ```
-Great - so the xor gadgets that use these two operands is what we need.
-We should have all of the key elements of our exploit.
+Great - so the xor gadgets that have these two operands is what we need.
+We now have all of the key elements of our exploit.
 This is the ROP chain I came up with:

 ```C